Reviewed by Oct 05, 2020| Updated on

 A pure-play is a term for investors for a publicly-traded firm that focuses its energies and resources on only one business line.
 As such, its stock performance is highly correlated with the performance of its particular industry or sector.

-Many retailers in the electronics, e-commerce companies or e-tailers are pure plays.
+Many retailers in the electronics, e-commerce companies, or e-tailers are pure plays.
 All they do is sell one specific product type over the internet.
-Therefore, if interest in the product - or digitally purchasing it - declines only marginally, those businesses will be adversely affected.
+Therefore, if the interest in digitally purchasing it declines only marginally, those businesses will be adversely affected.